sesamiapp/devportal/docs/3-sesami-sdk/3-booking-and-reservation.md

 ### `SesamiOptionsObject`

 An object that contains form data as question and answer, key and value.
-This represents line item properties correspondent to the eCommerce order.
+This represents line item properties corresponding to the eCommerce order.

 ```js
 {